ngjunsiang/laymansguide-src/season4/issue047/issue047.md

 # You talk about your highfalutin Shannon entropy, but I can find so many tiny video and image files online!
 How do they achieve that?

-Shannon’s source coding theorem does not claim that you cannot compress data beyond its Shannon entropy.
+Shannon’s source coding theorem does not claim that you cannot compress data beyond its predictability limit.
 It only claims that you cannot do so losslessly.
-Which means you can compress data beyond its Shannon entropy, *lossily*.
+Which means you can compress data beyond its predictability limit, *lossily*.

 You are getting video and image files from those sources with lots of information thrown away.
 If you can’t tell the difference, good for you.